 By Gordon Nary

 Our pastor, Fr.
-Joe Muth, is a gifted preacher who brings scripture to life in a way that translates the challenging messages of love and justice to our present day here in Baltimore and the US.
-I leave mass each week feeling cared for the by the community and challenged by the message of the Gospel.
+Joe Muth is a gifted preacher who brings Scripture to life in a way that translates the challenging messages of love and justice to our present-day here in Baltimore and the US.
+I leave mass each week feeling cared for by the community and challenged by the message of the Gospel.
 For me, this is what church is all about.

 Gordon: Congratulation on your new job as Assistant Director, Outreach & Advocacy in Loyola University Maryland's Center for Community Service and Justice (CCSJ) in Baltimore.
 What are your principal responsibilities?

 Pat: Thank you so much!
 It’s been an exciting transition during my time at Loyola.
 The main focus of my work in CCSJ is to engage in the policy and advocacy initiatives at the local and state level, representing the university as a means of actively living out our mission with a commitment to justice and Ignatian citizenship.
 The work is also about connecting the campus community to opportunities for citizenship as well.
 As I move further into the work, it’s been energizing to get to know the folks in the surrounding neighborhoods of our campus who are so deeply dedicated to making our city a place where all of its members can thrive.
 I have so much to learn from them and I am grateful for the teachings they have offered me thus far